Sunday, September 6, 2009

 When cumin seeds sizzle add cut onions and stir them until the onions turn transparent.

 Add tomatoes and saute until the tomatoes turn mushy and soft.
-Add turmeric powder, stir for a few seconds.
+Add turmeric powder, stir a couple of times.

-Then add all the vegetables, salt and chilli powder, about 2 cups of water and let the vegetables cook until soft but not mushy.
+Add all the vegetables, salt, chili powder, cumin and coriander if using and about 2 cups of water and let the vegetables cook until soft but not mushy.

-Finally add the chick pea flour + water, add more water if required and let the mixture simmer for a few minutes.
+Finally add the chick pea flour + water, add more water if required to achieve desired consistency and let the mixture simmer for a few minutes.
 Adjust salt and spices if required at this point.

 Notes

-This curry is not meant to be very thick and creamy, so I have used only 2 tsp of chick pea flour (besan) for this quantity of curry, if you want yours thicker or creamier you could double the quantity of chick pea flour (or use your judgement) to get a thicker consistency.
+The gravy for this curry is not meant to be very thick and creamy, so only 2 tsp of chick pea flour (besan) has been used for this quantity of curry, if you want yours thicker or creamier you could double the quantity of chick pea flour (or use your judgement) to get a thicker consistency.

 Ana Powell said...